microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

     ![VSTS Demo Gen](images/vstsdemogen-2.png)

     > Using the VSTS Demo Generator link will automatically select the MyShuttleDocker template in the demo generator for the team project creation.
-To work with other team project templates, use the alternate link provided:  [https://vstsdemogenerator.azurewebsites.net/](https://vstsdemogenerator.azurewebsites.net/){:target="_blank"}
+To work with other team project templates, use this link instead:  [https://vstsdemogenerator.azurewebsites.net/](https://vstsdemogenerator.azurewebsites.net/){:target="_blank"}

 ## Setting up the Jenkins VM